Tomiboyg/webapp-scraper/README.md

 const SUPABASE_ANON_KEY = 'eyJ...';
 ```

-> **IMPORTANT:** This is safe.
-The anon key is designed to be public and is restricted by your Row Level Security (RLS) policies.
-Never use the `service_role` key in frontend code.

 ---

-## Step 5: Deploy Edge Functions
+## Step 7: Deploy the Extract Edge Function

-Two Edge Functions need to be deployed:
-- `register-with-invite` — handles invite-only signups
-- `scrape-and-extract` — scrapes URLs and extracts skills via LLM
+Only one Edge Function is needed: `scrape-and-extract` (for URL scraping + LLM extraction).
+Registration is handled entirely by the database + frontend.

 ### Option A: Deploy via Supabase CLI (recommended)